Videos & Blog Posts To Help You Build Incredible Habits With Your Training, Nutrition, Lifestyle & Mindset.

-The main reasons I am running outdoors group sessions every year is because working out outdoors has plenty of benefits besides the usual effects of staying active.
+The reason online personal training works so well is because even if you do not have access to a gym you can still do great workouts and see fantastic results using the outdoors.
+Working out outdoors has plenty of benefits besides the usual effects of staying active.
 Your immune system will get a kick from being surrounded by nature, you’ll get access to a burst of Vitamin D by spending more time in the sun, your body will release more feel-good hormones and you will have a better chance to burn more calories.
 If you are a runner you’ll find that the variety in scenery outdoors will keep you going longer and often faster too.

 1. Jumping Pull-Ups